arrowarchive/Old-Arrowarchive/docs/FAQ.md

 # FAQ (Frequently Asked Questions)

+* Who made your profile picture/PFP?

+**My profile picture was made by an artist known as *310v3* on *Twitter*!
+I commissioned him to draw an icon of Aqua, one of my OCs, in his style, and it is absolutely adorable!
+I highly recommend that you check out his work**

 * Why do you go by "The Arrowarchive?"

 **Arrowarchive is the name I post my art under.
 I wanted to keep my username the same across multiple platforms, but my previous alias was taken.
 Because of that, I changed my alias to Arrowarchive, as a "Archive of Arrowpen's Art", and I've posted under that name ever since!**